remy/mit-license/README.md

 I always forget to add a `LICENSE` file to my projects, so I wanted to link to a single resource that would always be up to date and would always have my details online.

-Why keep this to myself, there are two ways to create your _own_ MIT license page:
+Why keep this to myself, there are four ways to create your _own_ MIT license page:

 1. Use the generator tool (easiest)
 2. Make a request to the API (details below)
 3. Fork this project and send a pull request
+4. Fork this project and use it as a static site (details below)

 Now I can always include <https://rem.mit-license.org> in all my projects which links `rem` (the CNAME) against my copyright holder name `Remy Sharp` - all stored in the `users` directory.